orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/alb_pool.md

 ### Read-Only

-- `algorithm` (String) Algorithm for choosing pool members.
+- `algorithm` (String) Algorithm for selecting members within a pool.
-- `default_port` (Number) Default Port defines destination server port used by the traffic sent to the member.
+- `default_port` (Number) Destination server port used for traffic sent to a member.
 - `description` (String) Description of ALB Pool.
 - `enabled` (Boolean) Define if ALB Pool is enabled or not.
-- `graceful_timeout_period` (Number) Maximum time in minutes to gracefully disable pool member.
+- `graceful_timeout_period` (Number) Maximum time in minutes allowed for gracefully disabling a pool member.
 - `health_monitors` (Set of String) List of health monitors type to activate.
 - `id` (String) ID of ALB Pool.
 - `members` (Attributes Set) ALB Pool Member(s). (see [below for nested schema](#nestedatt--members))
 - `passive_monitoring_enabled` (Boolean) Monitors if the traffic is accepted by node.
-- `persistence_profile` (Attributes) Persistence profile will ensure that the same user sticks to the same server for a desired duration of time.
-If the persistence profile is unmanaged by Cloud Avenue, updates that leave the values unchanged will continue to use the same unmanaged profile.
-Any changes made to the persistence profile will cause Cloud Avenue to switch the pool to a profile managed by Cloud Avenue. (see [below for nested schema](#nestedatt--persistence_profile))
+- `persistence_profile` (Attributes) Persistence profile ensures that a user remains connected to the same server for a specified duration.
+If the persistence profile is unmanaged by Cloud Avenue, updates with unchanged values will continue using the same unmanaged profile.
+However, any changes to the persistence profile will prompt Cloud Avenue to switch the pool to a profile it manages. (see [below for nested schema](#nestedatt--persistence_profile))

 <a id="nestedatt--members"></a>
 ### Nested Schema for `members`

 Read-Only:

-- `enabled` (Boolean) Defines if pool member accepts traffic.
+- `enabled` (Boolean) Indicates whether a pool member accepts traffic.
-- `ip_address` (String) IP address of pool member.
+- `ip_address` (String) IP address of a pool member.
 - `port` (Number) Member port.
 - `ratio` (Number) Ratio of selecting eligible servers in the pool.